 Not all rakes are created equal.
 If you have a garden or a backyard, odds are good that you have a leaf rake.
 This is important and useful for picking up leaves and other yard debris.
-But a lot of jobs that say they require a rake have something completely different in mind.
+However, a lot of jobs that say they require a rake have something completely different in mind.
 One such rake is the bow rake, also known as the garden rake.
 Keep reading to learn more bow rake information, like how to use a bow rake and garden rake uses.

 What is a Bow Rake?

 A bow rake is shaped very differently from your average leaf rake.
-The tines are short, only a few inches long, and they are parallel to each other, setting them apart from the fanning shape of a leaf rake’s tines.
+The tines are short, only a few inches (8 cm.) long, and they are parallel to each other, setting them apart from the fanning shape of a leaf rake’s tines.
 The tines are perpendicular to the long, straight handle.
 They are strong and rigid, usually made of metal.

 While using a bow rake to collect leaves is not unheard of, the sharpness and strength of the tines make it more suited to heavier duty projects.
 The side of the head opposite the tines is flat, earning it its other common name: level head rake.
 Bow rakes are both tough and useful.
 If you only have room for one rake in your shed, it should probably be this one.